joshmgrant/sauce-api-testing-example/README.md

 ## Before You Start

 This is a Python project, so you will need Python 3.7+ installed on your machine.
 An IDE such as PyCharm or VS Code is recommended.

-## The Layout of the Workshop

-The workshop at SauceCon - which [you should totally check out](https://www.saucecon.com) - will walk through developing this Flask app and in turn developing an API test framework for it.
-This is done using some tags.
-Here's what each tag will show:

-- *v1-starting* Creating an initial app with a single endpoint
-- *v2-post-get* Creating two endpoints that allow POST and GET requests
-- *v3-flask-restful* Adding in Flask-Restful, a library for writing REST APIs
-- *v4-add-db* Implementing a SQL database to maintain app state and data
-- *t1-entries-test* Writing our first test
-- *t2-entry-tests* Writing some more complex tests
-- *t3-api-wrapper* Looking for patterns and making a lightweight test framework
-- *t4-api-utilities* From good to great

 ## Installing And Setting up the Project